 Nevado Tres Cruces National Park is located in the Atacama Region of Chile and includes Laguna Santa Rosa, Laguna del Negro Francisco and a part of the Salar de Maricunga.
-The park is named after the Nevado Tres Cruces massif which dominates the landscape of the area.
+It is named after the Nevado Tres Cruces massif, which dominates the landscape.

 Nevado Tres Cruces National Park

-The park is named after the Nevado Tres Cruces massif; which while not actually located within the park, dominates the landscape of the area.
+The Park is named after the Nevado Tres Cruces massif, which dominates the area's landscape while not located within the Park.

 The National Park is divided into two zones: